Skip to content

 3. Add a Contact updated date (relative) filter set to on or after 2 days ago to ensure only recently triggered contacts are included

-✅ Every time a contact hits the webhook block in Klaviyo, PostPilot updates the contact record, it enters the segment, and the automated campaign mails a postcard — all automatically.
+✅ Every time a contact hits the webhook block in Klaviyo, PostPilot updates the contact record, it enters the segment, and the campaign mails a postcard — all automatically.

 API Full Contact